collingreen/djeroku/README.md

 #### Provisioning your Staging and Production heroku apps
-Djeroku projects have a fabfile.py that provides some helpful management commands, including the automatic creating and setup of your staging and production apps on heroku.
-You will need fabric installed to use them.
+Djeroku projects have a djeroku.py that provides some helpful management commands, including the automatic creating and setup of your staging and production apps on heroku.

-`fab heroku_setup`
+`python djeroku.py heroku_setup`

-#### Other Fabric Commands
+#### Other Djeroku Commands
-You can see all the commands available via the fabric file by running:
+You can see all the commands available via djeroku.py by running:
-`fab --list`
+`python djeroku.py --help`

 #### Creating a new app